-In order to secure monetary claims, a creditor can seek to attach the debtor's assets in accordance with the Federal Debt Collection and Bankruptcy Act ("DEBA").
+In order to secure monetary claims, a creditor can seek to attach the debtor's assets in accordance with the DEBA.
 The creditor must show to the court that, prima facie:

-- the creditor has a claim; - a statutory ground for attachment exists (e.g., foreign domicile of the debtor, provided that the claim has a sufficient connection with Switzerland or is based on a recognition of debt; the debtor is attempting to conceal assets); and - the debtor has assets situated in Switzerland
+- the creditor has a claim; - a statutory ground for attachment exists (e.g., foreign domicile of the debtor, provided that the claim has a sufficient connection with Switzerland or is based on a recognition of debt; the debtor is attempting to conceal assets); and - the debtor has assets which are situated in Switzerland.